websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 > Available DXP/Portal 7.3+

 Display Page Templates are custom layouts used to display individual content items at a dedicated URL.
 These layouts are built using both Fragments and Widgets and can be created for Web Content Articles, Documents, Blog Entries, and more.
-Each template has its own SEO and Open Graph settings that can be filled manually and dynamically.
+Each template has its own SEO and Open Graph settings that can be filled both manually and dynamically.

 Follow these steps to configure SEO and Open Graph settings for a Display Page Template: